For Health Care Providers Serving Adults

 This continuing education publication periodically offers CME credits on immunization topics.
 Attention: Non-MDH link

-- Facts About Pneumococcal Disease and Prevention in Adults
+- Facts About Pneumococcal Disease and Prevention in Adults (PDF: 593KB/2 pages)

-Pneumococcal Disease Professional Practice Toolkit
+Professional Practice Toolkit

 These resources from the National Foundation for Infectious Diseases address pneumococcal vaccine recommendations for adults and how to overcome barriers to pneumococcal vaccination.
 Attention: Non-MDH links